 Rules of the House by Mac Barnett, illustrated by Matt Myers

-For a while, this was the favorite picture book in our house and I’m pretty sure I read it one thousand times over a month long period.
+For a while, this was the favorite picture book in our house and definitely doesn’t just fit into our Halloween books because and I’m pretty sure I read it one thousand times over a month long period.
 A dad takes his two children to a cabin for the weekend where the rules of the house are posted very clearly.
 The son is a rule-follower to the max, but the daughter disregards them, laughing at her brother for being such a goody two-shoes.
 Until the house, unhappy at having the rules broken, comes to exact punishment from the ruler-breaker.

 Leo the Ghost by Mac Barnett, illustrated by Christian Robinson

 Leo is a perfect friend – he’s a great cook, he likes drawing and he’s very unobtrusive.
 He also happens to be a ghost and when he tries to befriend the new family that’s moved into his house, they are terrified.
 So Leo heads out into the world, hoping he can find a real friend who won’t be scared of him.